The Monument to the Discoveries (Padrão dos Descobrimentos) is Lisbon’s striking monument to Henry the

 Even the famous explorer Vasco de Gama set off on his trip to India from Belem in 1497.
 Belem was clearly the obvious choice for the location of the Padrão dos Descrobrimentos.

-The Monument to the Discoveries is made from cement, rose-tinted Leiria stone and limestone.
+The monument is made from cement, rose-tinted Leiria stone and limestone.

 The monument’s structure represents a ship with its sails aloft and ready to depart down the Tagus and out into the Atlantic.